Search within:

 Contact

-• Use their understanding of how PK–16 students and/or adults learn in order to develop, evaluate, and investigate rigorous and equitable curriculum, teaching, assessment, and technology.
+• Use their understanding of how PK–16 students and/or adults learn to develop, evaluate, and investigate rigorous and equitable curriculum, teaching, assessment, and technology.

 • Describe and evaluate research methodologies appropriate to the field of educational research.